 About the School of Nursing at Sharon

-At the Sharon Regional School of Nursing, admissions TEAS testing is held every Friday (we are a certified testing center), September through February.
-Visit http://atitesting.com for more information.
+At the Sharon Regional School of Nursing, admissions TEAS testing is held beginning in September yearly.
+We are a certified testing center.
+Visit http://atitesting.com for available dates and scheduling information.

 Atlanta, GA 30326

 - Accreditation Commission in Nursing Education (ACEN) accreditation through 2022.

 - Varied clinical experiences in a progressive health system.
 Beginning in the second semester, students participate in an average of over 120 hours in each semester.
 Clinical sites include: acute medical-surgical nursing units, ICU, CVU, behavioral health, and ER.

 - The program includes a 135 hour practicum in the month prior to graduation in which students work directly on nursing units with a designated RN preceptor.

 - NCLEX-RN Pass Rates: 2022 - 95%, 2021 - 90%, 2020 - 88%, and 2019 - 74%

 - Assigned faculty advisement for each student to increase completion ( Class of 2021: 74%, 2020: 45%, 2019: 88% ).